 The federal government pays the interest on Direct Subsidized Loans while in school.
 Direct Unsubsidized Loans accrue interest while in school and you do have the option to pay the interest while enrolled which will reduce the overall cost of your loan.
 Read more about Federal Direct Loans and the terms and conditions associated with them.

 You are required to complete exit counseling when you graduate, withdraw, stop attending, or your enrollment status is less than half-time.

 You must be enrolled at least half-time to receive Direct Student Loans.
 Half-time status is enrollment in four credits per term for undergraduate/post-baccalaureate programs and three credits per term for graduate programs.
 Terms include Summer, Fall, Winter, Spring.

 Direct Loans are awarded in substantially equal disbursements based on a student’s planned enrollment for the academic year.
 Disbursement dates shown on your Disclosure Statement and WebROCK are estimates only.
 The actual disbursement dates depend on when your loan requirements are completed and the end of the drop period for your coursework each term.

 The Effect of Withdrawals

 A ‘withdrawal’ is a change in registration after the official add/drop deadline for the course.
 When you withdraw from all your coursework during a term, the amount of federal financial aid that you have earned up to that point is determined on a prorata basis.
-For example, if you completed 30% of the term, you earn 30% of the assistance you were originally scheduled to receive.
-Understand withdrawals and federal aid calculations for withdrawals that result in returns of your financial aid.
+Read and understand how withdrawing may affect your financial aid.